cs123tas/labs/particles/README.md

 2. Maya

-Note: Of the last three labs, which will be helpful for your final project, you will only need to complete two by November 30th (but you can choose to do 3).
-You can get them checked off at any point between now and November 30th.
+Note: Of the last three labs, which will be helpful for your final project, you will only need to complete two by December 6th (but you can choose to do 3).
+You can get them checked off at any point between now and December 6th.

 ## Intro